sammanthp007/RTEMS-Documentation/Topics/project_priority_inversion/key_concepts.md

 Since RTEMS 5.1, priority updates due to the locking protocols take place immediately and are propagated recursively.
 The mutex owner and wait for mutex relationships define a directed acyclic graph (DAG).
 The run-time of the mutex obtain, release and timeout operations depend on the complexity of this resource dependency graph.

+# Thread Queues
+In case more than one thread may wait on a synchronization object, e.g. a semaphore or a message queue, then the waiting threads are added to a data structure called the thread queue.
+Thread queues are named task wait queues in the Classic API.
+There are two thread queuing disciplines available which define the order of the threads on a particular thread queue.
+Threads can wait in FIFO or priority order.

+We will only deal with uni-processor, so I am skipping all details for SMP.